filecoffee/proxy/README.md

 3. `go run main.go`
 4. It's running

+## Public
+If you don't want to set it up yourself, you can make an `A record` that forwards to `169.48.169.45`.
+You'll have to use `Cloudflare` with SSL on `flexible`.

 # ShareX
 It's really easy to use the proxy instance with ShareX, simply edit the `sharex-config.sxcu` file in the root of the project.